Goodbye Julia: Release

-Critical reception

-International reception

-Goodbye Julia received overwhelmingly positive critical response.

-Reviews of the premiere were similarly positive, highlighting the film's dramatic storytelling of personal relationships before a wider social and historical background.
+Reception

 Writing for Cineuropa portal, film critic Fabien Lemercier said: "Mohamed Kordofani offers up wonderful snapshots, overviews and explanations of all the nuances of the acute Sudanese situation of the time. [...]
 It makes for a film of impeccable quality, marking the birth of an incredibly promising filmmaker and confirming the emergence of a 7th art in Sudan."

 In a similar way, The Hollywood Reporter wrote:

 Goodbye Julia will bring to life Sudanese issues for audiences.
 Kordofani's fine direction balances the film's multiple modes: It's a drama, with shades of a thriller and a sense of its own politics.
 With its classic, accessible style, Goodbye Julia will surely rally more support for the cinema of Sudan, a nation full of stories that need to be told about its past and present.